marciotenorio/knowledge/frameworks/angular/angular.md

 how to use them in templates with variables and yours subscriptions.
 Another way is to use angular ``async`` pipe, that handles the disposing to Observables.

+# HTTP

+You need to put ``HttpClientModule`` in ``imports`` to can use.

+> First of all, all http responses are wrapped in ``Observables``, so you need to subscribe it to the request are made.
+ONLY after subscribe, will be sent the request and the response value.
+The ``Subscription`` are managed by Angular because is a observable provided by them.

+A object put in a ``httpClient.post`` will be converted to JSON automatically by Angular.

+All http client methods are generic, so you can assign a type to each call to have a more robust and friendly code using like:
+``this.http.get<MyModel>('url')``.

+It's a good practice leave your component more "clean" possible, i'm mean, with less logic.
+Delegate to services complex works.